memoev/TriviaGame/README.md

 ## Game Proposition

-This game can be added to either a static or dynamic web page to make more attrative to clicks (no SEO).
+This game can be added to either a static or dynamic web page to make it more attrative to clicks (no SEO).

 ## Instructions :memo: